Akeem Bostick: New York Mets

 On May 18, 2021, Bostick signed a minor league contract with the New York Mets organization.
 He was assigned to the Triple-A Syracuse Mets and pitched to an 0–4 record and 6.21 ERA in 10 games with the team.
 On July 28, the Mets selected Bostick's contract to the 40-man roster and promoted him to the major leagues for the first time.
 He made his major league debut on July 29, 2021, pitching a scoreless ninth inning against the Atlanta Braves, retiring three of the batters he faced, walking one.

 On July 30, Bostick was designated for assignment by the Mets.
 The next day, he was outrighted back to Triple-A Syracuse.

 Kansas City Monarchs

 On January 24, 2022, Bostick signed with the Kansas City Monarchs of the American Association.

 Wild Health Genomes

 On June 17, 2022, Bostick signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
+Bostick made 19 appearances for the Genomes down the stretch, posting a 1–2 record and 4.97 ERA with 22 strikeouts and 2 saves in 25.1 innings pitched.
+He became a free agent after the season.

+Sioux Falls Canaries

+On May 2, 2023, Bostick signed with the Sioux Falls Canaries of the American Association of Professional Baseball.
+In 15 starts for the team, he logged a 4.65 ERA with 50 strikeouts across 81 1/3 innings pitched.
+In addition, Bostick was named an All–Star for the Canaries during the season.
+After the 2023 season, he became a free agent.

+Arabia Wolves

+In October 2025, Bostick signed with the Arabia Wolves of Baseball United.